jspchp63/rcircuit-phase-engine/README.md

 - no value movement
 - only local updates
 - coherence preserved locally
-- scaling limited by locality, not bandwidth
+- scaling bound by locality, not bandwidth

 ### **Comparison**